86Box/docs/settings/display.rst

 Video
 -----

 Video card to emulate.
-Only cards supported by the machine's expansion buses will be listed.
+This box only lists cards supported by the machine's expansion buses.
 On machines equipped with an onboard video chip, the *Internal* option enables the onboard video.

-The *Configure* button opens a new window with settings specific to the selected video card, such as the amount of installed video memory.
+The *Configure* button opens a new window with settings specific to the selected video card, such as the amount of video memory.

 Voodoo Graphics
 ---------------

-Emulate a **3dfx Voodoo** add-on 3D accelerator, connected to the PCI bus and to the video card selected above.
+Emulate a **3dfx Voodoo** add-on 3D accelerator, connected to both the PCI bus and the video card selected above.

 The *Configure* button provides the following settings: